The Best Windows 10 Hybrids (2-in-1) Devices to Get

 Acer Aspire Switch 12 S is another highly anticipated hybrid device we expect to be released in February.
 If Acer Aspire Switch 12 S meets the expectations, it will become one of the best convertible notebooks ever.
 It will be a premium home or work device, with an elegant design and a solid build quality.

 Aspire Switch 12 S has a 4K display (3840 x 2160), and it is very thin, which makes using this device as a tablet really pleasant.
-It will be available for the price starting at $999, and as we said it has the potential to become the best hybrid device Acer ever produced.
+We think it has the potential to become the best hybrid device Acer ever produced.

 Of course, we can’t give you an exact analyze, because the device has yet to be publically available in February.

 Update: The device is already available in different stores and it has a great success.
 We recommend you to consider it while choosing a 2-in-1 laptop and give it a try if you have the chance to test it.

 Switch Alpha 12 is the Acer‘s first fanless 2-in-1 notebook to use a 6th Generation Intel® Core.
 It uses a silent liquid cooling system developed by Acer itself, called Acer LiquidLoop™ to dissipate the heat generated by its powerful processor.